aws-actions/aws-codebuild-run-build/README.md

 npx @aws-actions/codebuild-run-build -p ProjectName -r remoteName
 ```

-This will uses whatever commit you have checked out
+This will use whatever commit you have checked out
 and push to a temporary branch in the specified remote.
 Then kick off the build
 and delete the remote branch when complete.